-Included in the Council's Balance Sheet at 31 March 2021 is an estimated pensions liability of £465m.
-This compares to £450m at 31 March 2020 and £460m at 31 March 2019.
+Included in the Council's Balance Sheet at 31 March 2022 is an estimated pensions liability of £338m, calculated by the Pensions Fund's actuaries in accordance with the requirements of IAS19.
+This compares to £465m at 31 March 2021 and £450m at 31 March 2020 similarly calculated by the actuaries.
 The volatility in the amount of the liability is due to it being highly sensitive to a number of key assumptions used to determine pension fund liabilities, including the rate at which future liabilities are discounted to present value terms, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates, indexation of pensions and the rate of inflation.
 The sensitivity analysis provided in Note 18 sets out how small changes to these key assumptions can result in a material change to the pensions liability.
 A firm of consulting actuaries is engaged by South Yorkshire Pensions Authority to provide expert advice about the best assumptions to be applied based on information available each year end.